rubrikinc/terraform-provider-polaris/docs/resources/aws_cloud_cluster.md

 Optional:

-- `dns_search_domain` (Set of String) DNS search domains for the cluster.
+- `dns_search_domains` (Set of String) DNS search domains for the cluster.
 Changing this forces a new resource to be created.

 <a id="nestedblock--vm_config"></a>